eisenzopf/qsip_specification/qsip_v1.0.md

-# The QUIC Signaling and Interaction Protocol (QSIP)
+# The QUIC Signaling and Real-time Protocol (QSRP)
-# draft-qsip-core-03
+# draft-QSRP-core-03

 |             |                                   |
 | :---------- | :-------------------------------- |